OUR TEAM

 PROFESSIONAL EXPERIENCE

-Assistant Research Professor, Institute for Geophysics, Jackson School of Geosciences, The University of Texas at Austin, 2023-
+Research Assistant Professor, Institute for Geophysics, Jackson School of Geosciences, The University of Texas at Austin, 2023-current

 Research Associate III, Geology & Geophysics, WHOI, 2022